 On Thursday, June 8th, Governor Mills signed into law LD 947: An Act to Address the Long-Term Impact of Economic Abuse by a Spouse.
-MCEDV is proud to have worked with Representative Laura Supica of Bangor and Pine Tree Legal Assistance to put forward this legislation that further responds to the call of survivors across Maine for more effective relief to address economic abuse.
+MCEDV worked with Representative Laura Supica of Bangor and Pine Tree Legal Assistance to put forward this legislation.
+It further responds to the call of survivors across Maine for more effective relief to address economic abuse.

-Representative Supica noted to the Joint Standing Committee on Judiciary in April, “[T]he impacts of economic abuse can dramatically derail a survivor’s economic, emotional and physical well-being for years to come, even after the abuse has stopped.
-It is imperative that these lasting consequences are considered when evaluating spousal support payments or asset division in legal separations.”
+Representative Supica noted to the Joint Standing Committee on Judiciary in April, “The impacts of economic abuse can dramatically derail a survivor’s economic, emotional, and physical well-being for years to come.
+Even after the abuse stopped.
+It is imperative to consider these lasting consequences when evaluating spousal support payments or asset division.”

-More information about the impact of economic abuse on survivors in Maine can be found in our 2019 report.
-This newest effort builds upon legislation passed in 2019, which defined economic abuse in Maine law and provided protections through the Protection from Abuse process.
+Find more information about the impact of economic abuse on survivors in Maine in our 2019 report.
+This newest effort builds upon legislation passed in 2019.
+It defined economic abuse in Maine law and provided protections through the Protection from Abuse process.

 MCEDV extends our gratitude to Representative Supica for partnering with us on this important legislation, the survivors who testified in support of the bill, and the Maine Legislature for their unanimous support.
 This legislation is one more important step forward in advancing economic justice for survivors of domestic abuse in our state.